Preamble

 Section 1: On-going Recognition

-In order to be an organization in good standing with Greek Council, all organizations must meet the requirements as outlined in the Greek Council Bylaws, as well as the policy and procedure of Student Council and the Office of Student Engagement.
+In order to be an organization in good standing with any of the councils (Fraternity, Sorority, Societies), all organizations must meet the requirements as outlined in the bylaws, as well as the policies and procedures set by the Office of Student Engagement through the Student Organization Handbook.

 Section 2: New Organization Recognition

-To be recognized, a new group must complete the process and procedures as outlined in the Greek Council Bylaws, as well as the policy and procedure of Student Council and the Office of Student Engagement.
+To be recognized, a new group must complete the process and procedures as outlined in the bylaws, as well as the policy and procedure of Student Council and the Office of Student Engagement.

 Article V: Recruitment

 Member organizations in good standing with the College may participate in membership recruitment.
-Organizations must adhere to all recruitment policies and procedures as outlined in the Greek Council Bylaws.
-Potential new members must meet eligibility requirements as outlined in the Greek Council Bylaws.
+Organizations must adhere to all recruitment policies and procedures as outlined in the bylaws.
+Potential new members must meet eligibility requirements as outlined in the bylaws.

 Article VI: Amendments

-In the event that an amendment to the Greek Council Constitution is proposed, delegates should report the amendment to their respective member organizations for opinion.
-Voting will be conducted at General Session following the procedures as outlined in the Greek Council Bylaws.
-Following an affirmative majority vote of General Session, the amendment must be submitted to Kenyon College Student Council for approval in order to be implemented.
+In the event that an amendment to this constitution is proposed, delegates should report the amendment to their respective member organizations for opinion.
+Voting will be conducted at the next meeting following the procedures as outlined in the bylaws.
+Following an affirmative majority vote of votiing member organizations, the amendment is approved in conjuction with the adminstrative advisor.

 Article VII: Bylaws

 A bylaw is defined as a secondary rule providing further detail and operational guidance to primary discourse addressed in the Constitution.
-Bylaws will be voted upon at General Session following the procedures as outlined in the Greek Council Bylaws.
-Following an affirmative majority vote of General Session, the amendment must be submitted to Kenyon College Student Council for approval in order to be implemented.
+Bylaws will be voted upon during meetings using the procedures as outlined in the Greek Council Bylaws.
+Following an affirmative majority vote of member organizations the amendment is approved in conjuction with the adminstrative advisor.